-Meanings: love, faith and wisdom
+Meanings: love, faith, and wisdom

-A bright and bold flower, asters are the birth flower for September and symbolise many things.
-Love, faith and wisdom are some of the flower’s most common associations but those giving these flowers as a gift are also said to be telling the recipient to look after themselves.
+A bright and bold flower, asters are the birth flower for September and symbolize many things.
+Love, faith, and wisdom are some of the flower’s most common associations but those giving these flowers as a gift are also said to be telling the recipient to look after themselves.
 Colour-wise, asters are available in numerous varieties with pink, red, white, mauve and lilac being some of the most popular.

 Meanings: sorrow and sympathy